-General Plan update Policy Frameworks
+Draft General Plan update Policy Frameworks

-The Policy Frameworks for the General Plan Update are now available for review!
-These frameworks were created through an extensive process using the Vision, Pillars, and Guiding Principles developed by the General Plan Advisory Committee, analysis of the existing conditions, existing plans, and the needs of the community.
+The Draft General Plan Policy Frameworks were created through an extensive process using the Vision, Pillars, and Guiding Principles developed by the General Plan Advisory Committee, analysis of the existing conditions, existing plans, and the needs of the community.
 The General Plan Team identified the need for 14 Policy Frameworks, which can be viewed by clicking on the links in the sections below.
+These polices, pulled together into topic-based “Policy Frameworks”, are detailed documents that cover much of what it means to be a City – from shorter-term facilities maintenance and infrastructure needs to long-term planning for things like future climate risks, business development, and historic preservation.

 Arts, Culture, and Creativity